flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

  2. Click on 'Servers'
  3. Click on 'Create Server'
  4. Choose server name and region
- 5. Click on 'Linux', then on 'CoreOS' and finally choose '(alpha)' or '(beta)' version
+ 5. Click on 'Linux', then on 'Flatcar Linux' and finally choose '(alpha)' or '(beta)' version
  6. Choose flavor and use 'Advanced Options' to select SSH Key -- if available
  7. Click on 'Create Server'